LawanGoud/Python-/README.md

 ## Length Excluding Characters

 Write a program that reads a word and prints the length of the word excluding the first and last characters

+## Star Repetition - 2

+Write a program that reads a word and prints the first letter of the given word and stars (\*) instead of the other letters.